-Energy, It’s all about The Energy - and this is where Sport kicks in…
+Energy, It’s all about the Energy - and this is where Sport kicked in…

-Part of the Diploma was to create a Self-Portrait, and although the ‘photo-evidence’ of it has long been lost in the Ether, it was indicative that there’s Me (Red Hair ‘Duracell’ was a Nickname), surrounded in front and behind by a mixture of Golf clubs, Oboe/Cor Anglais/Sax, holding a paint brush…dressed in Army combats.
+Part of the Diploma was to create a self-portrait, and although the photo-evidence of it has long been lost in the ether,‘Sarah’ was surrounded by a mixture of golf clubs, skis, oboe/saxophone, brandishing a paint brush…dressed in army combats.

 Ah yes, Chester.